-Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 25-80%, plasticity index ranging from 12-57%, and linear shrinkage ranging from 6-20%.
+Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 25-80%, plasticity index ranging from 12-57% and linear shrinkage ranging from 6-20%.

 Site Classification: Site classification in accordance with AS2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the soil profile would be equivalent to Class M (moderately reactive/filled) conditions.
-The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
+Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the natural soil profile would be equivalent to Class S (slightly reactive) conditions.
+If the building pad, following site excavations exposes entirely weathered rock, a Class A (non-reactive) classification may be appropriate.
+Therefore the site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
 Reference must be made to the comments provided below.